-Troy worked to get Brentwood Towne Square built near the Brownsville Road and Route 51 intersections.
+Troy worked to get Brentwood Towne Square built near the Brownsville Road and Route 51 intersection.

 Troy helped oversee a development deal with Giant Eagle and one of the county's first Tax Increment Financing projects.
-This was needed, he said, because – to develop the site, nearly $4 million in retaining walls needed to be built on the site.
+This was needed, he said, because to develop the site, nearly $4 million in retaining walls needed to be built.
 The terms for the town center were worked out in 1999, with construction starting in 2001.

 “I'm the Brentwood guy, leading the Brentwood project,” Troy said.

 Troy became the director of the county's department of economic development, where he was in charge of consolidating the planning department, development department and redevelopment authority — cutting costs and staff, creating one department and getting it off of the county's budget.